-If we’ve learnt anything from The New Block 2015 recruits, it’s that renovations can easily go pear-shaped -- and fast.
-Here’s some tips about how you can effectively manage tradies on site during a home renovation.
+If we’ve learnt anything from The New Block 2015 recruits, it’s that renovations can easily go pear-shaped – and fast.
+Here are some tips about how you can effectively manage tradies on site during a home renovation.

 The unnerving scene where Suzi and Voni’s tiler left them in the lurch and stormed off site just hours before room reveal highlighted the importance of project management and communication skills when managing tradies on site.

 When undergoing a renovation project and managing several different tradies, how can you ensure a smooth process?

 Tips for managing tradies on site

 - Work scope.
 When managing a renovation project, you should create a project plan which is a run sheet of when you’re tradies start and when they finish.
 There are many project management software programs and apps, such as Asana and Snapguide, that you can use to keep tabs on your tradies hours and work flow.
 In the project plan, you should clearly identify the scope of works to be carried out by each tradesmen.
 For instance, if you need to tile your ensuite you will need to itemise each individual task, such as area clean-up, waterproofing, grouting and tiling.

 - Budget.
 Depending on the scope of your renovation, you shouldn’t be spending more than 10% of the property value on a cosmetic renovation to avoid over-capitalisation.
 For example, if your property is $650,000, then you should set aside around $65,000.
 There are many apps available that can help you budget, such as HomeZada.

 - Safe work site.
 As the homeowner or "manager", it’s your responsibility to ensure that the area is clean, tidy and free of any hazardous materials, such as lead or asbestos.
 Adequate site preparation can prevent the exposure of hazardous substances, such as using plastic sheeting to avoid dust being circulated through the space.